Accurately identify and bind to specific dna sequences for targeted analysis.

 Key Advantages:

 *The sequence scheduler allows for the easy automation of your platform, managing the flow of a large number of solutions with minimal effort.
-Our experts can assist with TTL trigger integration or direct software integration via SDK.
+Our experts can assist with TTL trigger integration or direct software integration via SDK or UART communication.

 DNA-PAINT Pack Applications